Nuclear Fuel Material Balance Calculator - HELP

 An enlarged version of this calculator is the Nuclear Fuel Energy and CO2 Balance Calculator, it also allows for calculation of an energy consumption and CO2 emission balance.

-For the material balance of recycled nuclear fuel (from reprocessed uranium, or plutonium - MOX), or fuel from downblended highly enriched uranium (HEU), use the Recycled Nuclear Fuel Cost Calculator
+For the material balance of recycled nuclear fuel (from reprocessed uranium, or plutonium - MOX), or fuel from downblended highly enriched uranium (HEU), use the Recycled Nuclear Fuel Material Balance Calculator.

-> See also the Nuclear Fuel Supply Calculator, the Nuclear Fuel Cost Calculator and the Nuclear Fuel Population Health Risk Calculator.
+> See also the Nuclear Fuel Supply Calculator, the Nuclear Fuel Cost Calculator, the Recycled Nuclear Fuel Cost Calculator, and the Nuclear Fuel Population Health Risk Calculator.

 - Ore Deposit: Waste/Ore Ratio